sgorgun/matrix-linear-combination-task-python/README.md

 ```

 There are two requirements:
-- Target object have to be calculated correctly;
+- Target objective should be calculated correctly;
-- The dimensions of the initial matrix and the number of items in `weight` list have to be checked before the linear combination calculation.
+- The dimensionality of given `matrix` and `weights` have to be checked before the linear combination calculation.

+Please use a template for the implementation (`tasks/linear_combination:linear_combination`).